paulklemm/snr/README.md

 ## Project Roadmap

+### ToDo

-### Priority Legend
+Priority Legend:

 - 🔥 Must have
 - 🤖 Normal
 - 🏝 Nice to have

-### ToDo

 Development is divided into sprints to achieve milestones.
-Head over to [Issues](https://github.sf.mpg.de/pklemm/sonar/issues) for the ToDo List.
+Head over to [Issues](https://github.sf.mpg.de/pklemm/sonar/issues) for the ToDo list.

 - [ ] 🏝 Create project homepage
 - [ ] 🤖 Write documentation on how to set up the infrastructure